phpstan/phpstan/README.md

 			- phpstan.broker.dynamicMethodReturnTypeExtension
 ```

+There's also an analogous functionality for static methods using `DynamicStaticMethodReturnTypeExtension` interface
+and `phpstan.broker.dynamicStaticMethodReturnTypeExtension` service tag.

 ## Known issues

 * If `include` or `require` are used in the analysed code (instead of `include_once` or `require_once`),